stuartellis/sve-personal-website/content/articles/copier-project-maintenance.md

 +++
-categories = ["automation", "devops", "programming"] date = "2026-07-31T15:14:00+01:00"
+categories = ["automation", "devops", "programming"] date = "2026-07-31T22:40:00+01:00"
-description = "Using Copier templates to maintain projects" slug = "copier-project-maintenance" tags = ["automation", "devops", "python"] title = "Using Copier Templates to Maintain Projects"
+description = "Using shared Copier templates to maintain projects" slug = "copier-project-maintenance" tags = ["automation", "devops", "python"] title = "Maintaining Projects with Shared Templates Using Copier"
 +++

-[Copier](https://copier.readthedocs.io/en/stable/) enables you to continuously update software projects from one or more templates, so that you can maintain consistent configurations across many projects.
-This means that you can maintain large numbers of projects by defining Copier templates for common capabilites, adding selected templates to all of the projects that require those capabilities, and then updating the templates as needed.
+[Copier](https://copier.readthedocs.io/en/stable/) enables you to maintain large numbers of projects by defining templates for common capabilites, adding the relevant templates to the projects that require those capabilities, and then evolving the projects by updating the shared templates that they use.

 ## How It Works